-In Victorian England, poetess Elizabeth “Ba” Barrett (Jennifer Jones, The Song of Bernadette) falls in love with fellow poet Robert Browning (Bill Travers, Born Free), but they hide the relationship from Elizabeth’s controlling father (John Gielgud, Murder on the Orient Express and Arthur).
+In Victorian England, poetess Elizabeth “Ba” Barrett (Jennifer Jones, The Song of Bernadette) falls in love with fellow poet Robert Browning (Bill Travers, Born Free), but they hide their relationship from Elizabeth’s stern father (John Gielgud, Murder on the Orient Express and Arthur).

 Reaction & Thoughts:

 The Barretts of Wimpole Street is part of one of my favorite movie oddities: a film made twice by the same director.
 Alfred Hitchcock, John Ford, William Wyler and Cecil B. DeMille are among the filmmakers who, for whatever reason, chose to remake one of their own films.
 I find the exercise fascinating and much more interesting than Gus Van Sant’s superfluous Psycho remake.

 Sidney Franklin directed the film as well as the 1934 version.
 Both movies were adapted from Rudolf Besier’s 1930 stage play.
 John Dighton (The Swan) is credited with writing the new version, but it is quite obvious that he used the old 1934 script.
 I immediately noticed that the costumes and sets were similar to the 1934 version.

 There are some small differences.
 This version was filmed in England in CinemaScope and Metrocolor by Oscar-winning cameraman Freddie A. Young (Lawrence of Arabia).
 The camera work is definitely more fluid and polished.
 The few outdoor sequences are a welcome break from the endless indoor scenes.
 And it was really cool to see Elizabeth’s famous dog, Flush, have a more prominent role this time around.

 The climax is different too.
 The 1934 movie suggested that the father had incestuous feelings towards his daughter.
 It was a mere suggestion that the film almost immediately walked back, depraving the movie of a powerful climax.